Incubaid/gitea-kanban/docs/itsyouonline.md

 4 - User will send the code to caddy server through the call back page

-5 - Caddy will request jwt fro itsyou.online
+5 - Caddy will request jwt from itsyou.online

 6 - Itsyou.online will return the jwt to caddy server